mcesbrondarnaud/ada-course-website/contents/chapter5.md

 </details>

-*"We fed the model years of data,"* the analyst says. *"Here is the forecast versus reality."*
+*"We fed the model years of data,"* the analyst says. *"Here is the **forecast versus reality.**"*

-(Insert Fig 5.1: Observed vs. Predicted Negativity)
+<iframe src='https://flo.uri.sh/visualisation/26916498/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

 **The Result:** The orange line (Prediction) tracks the blue line (Reality) with remarkable consistency.
 - **The Signal in the Noise:** Online behavior is chaotic, so we cannot predict every minor fluctuation.
 However, the model successfully captures the overall trends and the timing of the largest peaks.